Mark-DSouza/ChatZilla/README.md

 # ChatZilla
-Chat App made using ReactJS
+Chat App made using ReactJS and Chatkit